MattCollins84/insto/README.md

 This would send a message to all users.

 ### Insto Client.query( userQuery ) - Find all connected users that match a userQuery

-Parameters
+**Parameters**

 userQuery   - [required] define the user(s) that this query should return

-It is possible to search the connected Insto Clients to see if there are any that match the required subset.
+It is possible to search the connected InstoClients to see if there are any that match the required subset.

 This method requires a userQuery object to be passed in.